pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 to sue Facebook and its subsidiaries, but Facebook and its subsidiaries could sue you for patent infringement, if that issue were to arise.

-Since this Javascript library is open sourced, it made it difficult for developers to want to work with ReactJS.
-Developers feared that even if they tinkered with the library, that they could be sued by Facebook for patent infringement, which was never the developers intent.
+Since this JavaScript library is open sourced, it made it difficult for developers to want to work with ReactJS.
+Developers feared that even if they tinkered with the library, that they could be sued by Facebook for patent infringement, which was never the developer's intent.
 Even though ReactJS has had its issues in the development world, its benefits to creating simple UI's is something most individuals so realize before judging the JavaScript library.